Tractable Shapley Values and Interactions via Tensor Networks: ACKNOWLEDGMENTS

 We presented \methodname, a tensor–network approach that turns Shapley values and Shapley-style interactions from an exponential enumeration problem into a small number of structured evaluations.
 By combining selector-weighted contractions with a single Vandermonde solve, \methodname reduces the cost from $O(2^n)$ coalitions to $O\!\big(n\,\mathrm{poly}(\chi)\big)$ forward passes, is exact on a multilinear surrogate, and comes with tractability and approximation guarantees.
 On UCI regressors, \methodname achieves millisecond-scale per-instance attributions and $25$–$1000\times$ wall-clock speedups over sampling baselines at comparable accuracy, while amortizing training across local cohorts.

-\section{Acknowledgments}
+\section{ACKNOWLEDGMENTS}

 Guillaume Rabusseau acknowledges the support of the CIFAR AI Chair program.
 This work was supported by the Mitacs Globalink Research Award program and RIKEN.
+Chao Li was supported by the JSPS KAKENHI Grant Numbers JP24K03005.
 Farzaneh Heidari thanks Tensor Learning Team at RIKEN AIP for their insightful discussions and for welcoming her during her research stay at RIKEN AIP.

-\aistatstitle{Supplementary Materials}
+\section{Supplementary Materials}

 This supplement provides theoretical foundations, algorithmic details, and extended experimental results for TN-SHAP.
 We begin with complete proofs (Section~\ref{app:proofs}), technical details on feature maps and selectors (Section~\ref{app: feature_maps}) and algorithms for k-way interactions (Section~\ref{app:ksii}); then conclude with comprehensive experimental protocols and additional results (Section~\ref{app: experiment}).